-In my previous post, I have spoken about the importance of structure as a form of creating space for creativity.
-Today I would like us to look at our daily lives and how we feel about it.
+In my previous post, I spoke about the importance of structure to create space for creativity.
+Today I would like us to look at our daily lives and how we feel about them.

 But out of limitation comes creativity.

 A certain structure around you certainly makes it easier to form habits that help you be more creative.
 But before we go into the details of these possible habits, let’s talk about creativity itself.
 What is creativity?
 Is creativity art?
 Is art the outcome of creativity and the only way to see creativity?
-One can say that art is an outcome of creativity, but it is certainly not the only way a human can be creative and can show creativity.
-Also, art can be many things: Parenting can be a form of art.
+Art is an outcome of creativity, but it is certainly not the only way a human can be creative and show creativity.
+Also, art can be many things: parenting can be a form of art.
 Gardening can be art.
 Anything that you like to be art can be art.
 A blank page can be art in itself.
-But what is the act of creativity?
+So, what then defines the act of creativity?

 You might ask yourself now, wait a moment, didn’t she say last time that we need a structure in order to become more creative?
-Yes, but what I mean with “structure” are not the boundaries that we have built to lock ourselves into something that the society or our culture believes to be right.
-Boundaries that are ancient.
-I am talking about a healthy routine that helps you to get enough sleep, eat healthily and create enough time for the things that are truly important in your life.
+Yes, but what I mean by “structure” is not the boundaries that we have built to lock ourselves into societal and cultural norms of routine.
+I am talking about a healthy routine that helps you to get enough sleep, eat healthily, and create enough time for the things that are truly important in your life.

-So, if you are getting up every morning at the same time, drinking a cup of tea or coffee, taking a shower, walking the dog and going to work.
-Having lunch, continuing to work, driving home, walking the dog, cooking dinner, maybe working out, reading something and going to bed.
-You have a structure, a routine.
-You might not be happy with it at this point, but you have a regular daily flow that can be adjusted or just needs a change of perspective in order to help you find more creativity again.
+So, maybe you are getting up every morning at the same time, drinking a cup of tea or coffee, taking a shower, walking the dog, and going to work, then having lunch, continuing to work, driving home, walking the dog, cooking dinner, maybe working out, reading something, and going to bed.
+If this sounds like you, then you have a structure.
+You just might not be happy with it at this point.
+Still, this is a good starting point.
+You have a regular daily flow that can be adjusted or just needs a change of perspective in order to help you find more creativity again.

 The desire to create is one of the deepest yearnings of the human soul.
 Dieter F. Uchtdorf

 Creativity is always with you.
-It is actually within in you.
+It is actually within you.
 You are creative.
 Your body, mind, and soul were created.
-Frankly speaking, the word creativity adheres the word creation and you have been created.
+Frankly speaking, the word creativity adheres to the word creation, and you have been created.
 So, everything that you do is creative.
 You just need to become aware of it and embrace it as such.
 You need to give yourself permission to live it out and to feel it.
-Life is not dull, it just feels like dullness when we suppress our inner child.
-The child that hasn’t forgotten where it comes from and humbly appreciates the gift that has been given to us.
-The gift of creativity.
+Life is not dull; it just feels like dullness when we suppress our inner child.
+The child that hasn’t forgotten where she comes from and humbly appreciates the gift she has been given—the gift of creativity.

-But we can live it on a daily basis and make it a habit, allow ourselves to give space to it.
-So next time when you feel like celebrating within a dance in the rain feel free to do so and don’t think about your neighbors.
-Even better invite everyone that looks at you to your creative celebration.
+We can live creatively on a daily basis, allowing ourselves to give space to creative ideas.
+So, next time when you feel like celebrating by dancing in the rain, feel free to do so and don’t think about your neighbors.
+Even better, invite everyone that looks at you to your creative celebration.
 Feel free to sing out loud when you walk your dog.
 Bake a colorful cake and slowly explore the energy.